 Cloudflare (NET) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the web security and content delivery company had lost 30.69% over the past month.
-This has lagged the Computer and Technology sector's loss of 1.01% and the S&P 500's gain of 0.39% in that time.
+Heading into today, shares of the web security and content delivery company had lost 30.46% over the past month, lagging the Computer and Technology sector's gain of 0.29% and the S&P 500's gain of 0.87% in that time.

-Wall Street will be looking for positivity from Cloudflare as it approaches its next earnings report date.
-On that day, Cloudflare is projected to report earnings of -$0.01 per share, which would represent year-over-year growth of 50%.
-Meanwhile, our latest consensus estimate is calling for revenue of $184.65 million, up 46.63% from the prior-year quarter.
+Cloudflare will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of -$0.01, up 50% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $184.65 million, up 46.63% from the year-ago period.

-Any recent changes to analyst estimates for Cloudflare should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors should also note any recent changes to analyst estimates for Cloudflare.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 4.9% higher.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 4.9% higher within the past month.
 Cloudflare currently has a Zacks Rank of #3 (Hold).

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.